horses grazing in sunset

 • Providing data resources for researchers, horse owners and others

-We will also establish methods of feedback/benchmarking to collaborative equine practitioners.
-We aim to develop processes for data access and sharing to allow researchers, veterinary surgeons, equine health professional and owners to access and use anonymised data for the benefit of equine health and welfare.
+We have also establish methods of feedback/benchmarking to collaborative equine practitioners.
+We have developed processes for data access and sharing to allow researchers, veterinary surgeons, equine health professional and owners to access and use anonymised data for the benefit of equine health and welfare.
 Benchmarking and clinical data research provides a tangible benefit to UK veterinary practice.
 In recognition of this, the RCVS Practice Standards Scheme awards points to practices that contribute clinical data to EVSNET.

 Greyscale portrait of white female with long blonde hair

-I believe this progressive equine surveillance system will be a powerful tool which is directly relevant to equine practice and it has the potential to truly impact equine health and welfare in a positive and meaningful way.
+I believe this progressive equine surveillance system is a powerful tool which is directly relevant to equine practice and it has the potential to truly impact equine health and welfare in a positive and meaningful way.

-Dr April Lawson BSc BVSc CertAVP MSc AFHEA MRCVS.
-EVSNET Postgraduate Researcher
+April Lawson BSc BVSc MSc PhD CertAVP(EM) DipECEIM FHEA MRCVS.
+EVSNET Investigator.

 Back to: Equine Veterinary Surveillance Network (EVSNET)